 "The best book of its kind to come out of Aotearoa-do not miss this book" (George Sweet, New Zealand counsellor and consultant)

 The book was published in 2001.
-It is a textbook in counsellor training programmes and contains a new perspective for therapists and other professionals.
+It is a textbook in counsellor training programmes, is held in some tertiary institution libraries here and overseas and contains innovative perspectives for therapists and other health related professionals.

 ROY'S PUBLISHED WORKS AVAILABLE:

 *Roy's published papers, journal articles and guides to chapters he has contributed to books are available on request from email@example.com